smikhalevski/react-executor/README.md

 executor.resolve(planetPromise);

-// 🟡 The executor is waiting for the promise to settle. executor.isPending;
+// 🟡 The executor is waiting for the promise to settle executor.isPending;
 // ⮕ true